 Well - I made the bad choice I made, because I just did not see any compelling reason to invest time and effort in thinking about a subject that did not have any obvious practical significance to my own life.
 I was the kind of kid who would only choose to think when I saw a pressing need to do so.
 A weak signal that I ought to think was not enough to induce me to get off my butt.

 I wonder if it is not the case that every child gets into situations on occasion, while growing up, in which it has an inkling on the very edge of its consciousness that there is reason to think hard about “abstract” issues?
-But that since it is not obvious (being merely on the edge of the kid´s consciousness) that the abstract issues really are important enough to be worth contemplating, most children for that reason do not choose to think about them?
+But that since it is not obvious (being merely on the edge of the kid´s consciousness) that the abstract issues really are important enough to be worth contemplating, most children for that reason choose not to think about them?

 But perhaps just a few children, children such as Ayn Rand, are so alert or so fastidious that they do “pick up” on that signal at the very edge of their consciousness - the weak signal which is that hard thinking about abstract subjects is worth the time and effort.
 And they proceed to do so.
 And that choice leads to a heightened awareness of reality - the pleasure of which these rare children come to associate with the act of thinking.
 And so the "Ayn Rand-type of child" automatizes a preference for the "state of dis-ease" - because, unlike most children, it comes to value the awareness of reality more highly than the "pleasure" of relaxing while in the "state of ease".